yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 #### Proficiency levels
 Achievement results for PISA are reported using discrete proficiency levels for reading, mathematics, science, financial literacy, problem solving, and collaborative problem solving.
 Increasing levels represent the knowledge, skills, and capabilities needed to perform tasks of increasing complexity.
 Based on the statistics option chosen, IDE can report the average scores of students at each proficiency level or the percentage of students performing at each of the predefined levels for the chosen jurisdictions.
 Two statistics options, standard deviations and percentiles, will not generate reports as proficiency levels are not reportable using these statistical analyses.
 Proficiency levels for any subject should be analyzed with the scale of that same subject; for example, the reading literacy proficiency levels should be analyzed with the reading literacy scale.

-Mathematics literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018).
+Mathematics literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018, 2022).
 In 2000, an interim scale was used, and cut-off points between mathematics literacy proficiency levels were not established.
 Thus, proficiency levels cannot be analyzed in the IDE for 2000 mathematics literacy.
-From 2003 to 2018, mathematics literacy results were reported using 6 proficiency levels (level 1–level 6); the IDE shows 7 categories (below level 1, level 1, level 2, level 3, level 4, level 5, level 6).
+The IDE reports proficiency levels in 9 categories (Below level 1c, level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).

-Science literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018).
+Science literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018, 2022).
 Proficiency levels did not have strict definitions until 2006, when science literacy was the major domain and had a non-interim scale for the first time.
 Thus, proficiency levels cannot be analyzed in the IDE for 2000 and 2003 science literacy.
-In 2006, 2009, and 2012, science literacy results were reported using 6 proficiency levels.
-In 2015 and 2018, science literacy results were reported using 7 proficiency levels, as level 1 was broken into level 1b and level 1a.
-The cutpoint score for level 1a in 2015 and 2018 is the same as level 1 in 2006, 2009, and 2012; the cutpoint score for level 1b is set significantly lower.
-IDE programmers have retroactively calculated level 1b for 2006, 2009, and 2012 to allow for trend comparisons, so the IDE shows 8 categories for all years (below level 1b, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).
+The IDE reports proficiency levels in 9 categories (Below level 1c, level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).

-Reading literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018).
-In 2000, 2003, and 2006, 5 proficiency levels were used (level 1–level 5).
-Starting in 2009 and continuing in 2012 and 2015, reading literacy results were reported using 7 proficiency levels, with level 1 broken into level 1b and level 1a, followed by level 2 through 5 and a new top level (level 6).
-In 2018, a new lowest proficiency level (level 1c) was added, and the full list of 8 reading literacy proficiency levels became level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, and level 6.
-The cut point for level 1a from 2009 to 2018 is the same as for level 1 from 2000 to 2006.
-IDE programmers have retroactively calculated level 1c for pre-2018 years and level 1b and level 6 for pre-2009 years to allow for trend comparisons, so the IDE shows 9 categories for all years (below level 1c, level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).
+Reading literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018, 2022).
+The IDE reports proficiency levels in 9 categories (Below level 1c, level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).

 Financial literacy: Administered in 2012, 2015, and 2018.
 In all 3 years, financial literacy results were reported using 5 proficiency levels (level 1–level 5); the IDE shows 6 categories (below level 1, level 1, level 2, level 3, level 4, level 5).

 Problem solving: Administered in 2012.
 Problem-solving results were reported using 6 proficiency levels (level 1–level 6); the IDE shows 7 categories (below level 1, level 1, level 2, level 3, level 4, level 5, level 6).

 Collaborative problem solving: Administered in 2015.
 Collaborative problem solving results were reported using 4 proficiency levels (level 1–level 4); the IDE shows 5 categories (below level 1, level 1, level 2, level 3, level 4).

 As noted above, the IDE also provides available data for students performing below proficiency level 1 for mathematics literacy, financial literacy, problem solving, and collaborative problem solving; below level 1b for science; and below level 1c for reading literacy.
-Patterns of responses for students in the proficiency levels below each subject’s lowest level (e.g., below level 1 for mathematics literacy, below level 1c for reading literacy, etc.) suggest that these students are unable to answer at least half of the items from those levels correctly; for this reason, the cognitive capabilities of students scoring below these levels are unclear and not defined by OECD.
+Patterns of responses for students in the proficiency levels below each subject’s lowest level (e.g., below level 1c for mathematics literacy, below level 1c for reading literacy, etc.) suggest that these students are unable to answer at least half of the items from those levels correctly; for this reason, the cognitive capabilities of students scoring below these levels are unclear and not defined by OECD.
 Proficiency at and below these low levels is sometimes combined in reports and referred to as below level 2 (e.g., for reading literacy, below level 2 refers to levels 1a, 1b, lc, and below level 1c.)
 Descriptions that characterize typical student performance at each proficiency level are shown in the following tables for reading, mathematics, and science literacy, as well as financial literacy, problem solving, and collaborative problem solving.

 For more information on benchmarks, please visit https://nces.ed.gov/surveys/pisa/2018technotes-6.asp.